DSpace/RestContract/vocabularies.md

 Return codes:
 * 200 OK - if the operation succeed
-* 400 Bad Request - if the metadata or collection parameters are missing or if the filter and entryID parameters are both provided or if the exact parameter is provided with an invalid value or without the filter parameter
+* 400 Bad Request - if the filter and entryID parameters are both provided or if the exact parameter is provided with an invalid value or without the filter parameter
 * 401 Unauthorized - if you are not authenticated
-* 422 Unprocessable Entity - if the metadata and collection parameters don't resolve to the queried vocabulary or if the filter and entryID are both absent and the vocabulary is NOT scrollable
+* 422 Unprocessable Entity - if the filter and entryID are both absent and the vocabulary is NOT scrollable

-sample for the vocabulary common_types defined via a value pairs in the submission-forms.xml /server/api/submission/vocabularies/common_types/entries?collection=0f58a9e3-254a-4a38-a6ea-8c1922762475&metadata=dc.type&size=2
+sample for the vocabulary common_types defined via a value pairs in the submission-forms.xml /server/api/submission/vocabularies/common_types/entries?size=2

 ```json
 {